 The Federal Work-Study Program provides employment opportunities for students who need financial aid to meet the cost of a higher education.
-To qualify, a student must be enrolled at least half-time and be enrolled in an eligible degree program.
-The student must have completed the FAFSA process and been determined eligible for this need-based work program.
-Information regarding the Federal Work-Study Program is available in the Office of Student Financial Aid.
+To qualify, students must be enrolled at least half-time and be enrolled in an eligible degree program.
+Students must have completed the FAFSA process and been determined eligible for this need-based work program.
+Information regarding the Federal Work-Study Program is available in the Financial Aid Office.